4 Natural Anti-inflammatories to Uproot Depression Before it Brings You Down

 While stressful events, certain medications, and genetics are all well-known potential triggers for depression, you may not be aware that chronic, low-grade, systemic inflammation can also play a major role.

-Can Chronic Inflammation Lead to Depression?
+Chronic Inflammation and Depression?

 Research has shown that patients with depression have elevated inflammatory markers, even in the absence of illness.
 Also, pro-inflammatory proteins called cytokines have been found to influence almost every pathway in the brain involved in the development of depression.